zzjay-005/CIS_3345_GDP_JS_MR_ZS/README.md

 - Documentation of findings and forensic processes.

 Team will not be performing:
+- SIM cloning
-SIM cloning, live network traffic analysis, collection of stalker physical location, use real-world victim data was used (only the provided forensic image is analyzed).
+- live network traffic analysis
+- Collection of stalker physical location
+- Use real-world victim data was used (only the provided forensic image is analyzed)

 ## Forensic Process

-Identification
+- Identification
-Preservation
+- Preservation
-Acquisition
+- Acquisition
-Examination
+- Examination
-Analysis
+- Analysis
-Reporting
+- Reporting

 ## Ethical & Legal Considerations

--All work was performed on publicly available sample data from DigitalCorpora.
+- All work was performed on publicly available sample data from DigitalCorpora.
--No real victim, suspect, or private individuals were involved in this investigation.
+- No real victim, suspect, or private individuals were involved in this investigation.
--All work adheres to academic integrity policies and digital forensic ethical standards.
+- All work adheres to academic integrity policies and digital forensic ethical standards.

 ## References

--DigitalCorpora Sample Images (Android 13) -Autopsy/sleuthkit User Guide
+- DigitalCorpora Sample Images (Android 13)
+- Autopsy/sleuthkit User Guide
--Cellebrite UFED Documentation
+- Cellebrite UFED Documentation
--Magnet AXIOM User Guide
+- Magnet AXIOM User Guide
--NIST Mobile Forensics Guidelines
+- NIST Mobile Forensics Guidelines
--SWGDE Best Practices for Mobile Device Forensics
+- SWGDE Best Practices for Mobile Device Forensics

 ## License
 This work is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License.](https://creativecommons.org/licenses/by-nc/4.0/)